-The project includes the purchase and installation of a premanufactured storage container.
-The parcel is designated as Productive Agriculture (A-P) land use and classified as Specially Protected Rustic Land - Agriculture (SREP-A).
+The proposed project includes the purchase and installation of a warehouse.
+The project site locations are classified as Specially Protected Rustic Land - Agricultural (SREP-A) land use.
 The proposed action is continued agricultural use of property, which is compatible with zoning and existing land use.